TSkaalrud/585_CircuiTron/README.md

 - [GLM](https://github.com/g-truc/glm) - The math
 - [Blender](https://www.blender.org/) - The models

-The game works on both Windows and Linux.
+The game works on both Windows and Linux*.
 Please make sure your graphics drivers are updated for the best experience.

 This game was made for CPSC 585, the University of Calgary's Game Programming Course.